Clock Icon

 Create Standard Operating Procedures (SOPs)

-Standard Operating Procedures (SOPs) are needed to establish a clear and consistent means of carrying out specific operations.
-This is important in emergency response because several agency operations are happening at the same time.
-Consistent operations help everyone stay safe.
+Standard Operating Procedures are essential for establishing clear and consistent means of carrying out specific tasks.
+This is important in emergency response situations because several agencies are working simultaneously and consistency is key to ensuring everyone's safety.

 Examples of SOPs for Safety